Welcome to Barbados cruise port guide! (Post updated: October 2023)

 - The port area and the city center are flat and suitable for people with walking difficulties/wheelchair users.

-- Bridgetown city center is located within 10-15 minutes walking distance from the port.
-There is a waterfront boardwalk that stretches between Port Barbados Main Gate and the historic city center along Princess Alice Highway.
+- Bridgetown city center is located within a 10-15 minute walk from the port.
+There is a waterfront boardwalk that stretches between Port Barbados’ Main Gate and the historic city center along Princess Alice Highway.
 The walk is pleasant and scenic.
-For those who prefer not to walk, there is a convenient shuttle service from the terminal building to downtown for around $1 per person.
-A taxi from the port to the city center costs approx. $5 per vehicle one way.
+For those who prefer not to walk, there is a convenient shuttle service from the terminal building to downtown.

-- The Barbados Transportation Board operates the public buses across the island and the standard fare is 3.50 BBD per person payable only in local currency.
-You can check bus schedules at www.transportboard.com.
+- The Barbados Transportation Board operates public buses across the island and you can check bus schedules at www.transportboard.com.
 Even though this is the cheapest way to get around, this may not be the most convenient due to the ship’s limited time in port.

 - Taxis are probably the best way to explore the island, however, they are not metered.
 I strongly suggest you visit the tourist information office and get guidance about official fares before hiring the taxi, so you know what to expect and always agree on the price in advance with the driver.
 Check out the taxi prices on Barbados.org.